clberube/bisip2/docs/user/plot.rst

 ====================

-These functions may be called as methods of the :class:`Inversion` class after fitting the model to a dataset or as general functions that facilitate plotting of the inversion results.
+These functions may be called as methods of the :class:`Inversion` class after fitting the model to a dataset.

 .. autoclass:: bisip.plotlib.plotlib
   :members: